The Great Adventure

 Back with the animation side of things, one of the first milestones of the project in its planning phase was an animation test using traced Maleficent artwork.
 The result, like much of the game, has been kept in a drawer somewhere.
 However, it paved the way for the need to bring aboard animators.

 Maui Mallard and the Animated Storybook line both faced a similar issue with continuing the novel approach of recruiting Disney feature animators after Aladdin, because they were over the peak of the Disney Renaissance and exceedingly busy.
-So those games resorted to outsourcing animation from Creative Capers.
+So those games resorted to outsourcing animation, chiefly from Creative Capers.

 VMK‘s team, however, had to find another animation house willing to take on additional work.
 Tim Decker chose to work with Karen Johnson Productions, based in Racine, Wisconsin.